surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

   (slightly higher latency, dramatically better throughput)
 ```

-Setting `linger.ms` to 5–20ms dramatically improves throughput on high-volume topics by allowing more records to accumulate per batch, at the cost of tiny and usually imperceptible latency increases.
-This is one of the most impactful and least disruptive Kafka producer tuning levers.

-### max.in.flight.requests.per.connection — Parallelism vs. Ordering
+**max.in.flight.requests.per.connection — Parallelism vs Ordering**

-How many produce requests can be in-flight simultaneously to one broker.
+- How many produce requests can be in-flight simultaneously to one broker.
 More in-flight requests = more parallelism = higher throughput.
 But there is a catch:

-Without idempotence: if you send batches A and B, A fails and retries after B succeeds, the partition log ends up with B before A — **ordering is violated**.
+- Without idempotence: if you send batches A and B, A fails and retries after B succeeds, the partition log ends up with B before A — **ordering is violated**.

-With the **idempotent producer**, this is capped at **5** — Kafka's enforced maximum that still maintains ordering via sequence numbers.
+- With the **idempotent producer**, this is capped at **5** — Kafka's enforced maximum that still maintains ordering via sequence numbers.
 You get parallelism without reordering risk.

 ```properties
 # With idempotent producer (required):